MWyssy/ce-vpc-production-setup-guide-public/README.md

 ## Scenario

-It is time - you have got your first gig as a cloud engineer and the boss has tasked you with creating the production ready network for their new application.
+It is time - you have got your first gig as a cloud engineer working for "TR-NC Inc" and the boss has tasked you with creating the production ready network for their new application.

 They want you to focus on making sure the network is fully set up ready to go